HRT, DVT, VTE, And Heart Disease Risk Of Hormone Replacement Therapy

 Does Hormone Therapy Prevent Heart Disease?

+While hormone therapy is beneficial, it is not to be used as a preventative medication for heart disease.
+The data does not support that.
 Hormone therapy is not recommended for the prevention of cardiovascular disease.
 Large randomized trials, including the Women’s Health Initiative, did not demonstrate heart disease prevention benefits and showed increased risks in certain populations.
-Hormone therapy should not be used as a substitute for established cardiovascular prevention strategies.
+Hormone therapy should not be used as a substitute for established cardiovascular prevention strategies, like lowering apoB and LDL cholesterol for prolonged periods of time.

 The Timing Hypothesis and Hormone Therapy